 “My boys feel like they have truly gained a friend in James!” shared Ms. Veltri.

-Learn more about the Watson Institute’s WISCA special education school program and the autism peer mentoring program.
+Learn more about the special education school programs at the Watson Institute in Bridgeville, PA!